parsaeisa/Notes/AI/NLP.md

 <img src="https://github.com/parsaeisa/Notes/blob/main/AI/Image/transformer_features.png" width="800" height="450" >

 It has a kind of parallel calculations which lets encoding the relations between all words in a same time.

+Transformer has **self-attention** for understanding one sentence and has **Endoder-Decoder attention** for understanding relation between two sentences (Apparently first sentence goes to encoder and second sentence goes to the decoder)